Open Daily 9:30am-4pm.

 One of the best ways to get around town is also one of the oldest!
 Our earliest trolleys were actually pulled by mules, and by 1899 electric streetcars were installed.

 The public transit “trolley" buses that you see today follow many of the same routes, and are a relaxing way to get from one part of town to another without having to locate parking at each stop.
 Trolley routes are designated by color, with the Red Route covering the downtown historic loop.
-All-day passes are available from Eureka Springs Transit.
+All-day passes are available for sale in the museum and from Eureka Springs Transit.

 Paid parking is available directly across the street using the ParkMobile App, zone # 1636.